I’m a software consultant with over two decades of experience. Stuff I do:

-If you are considering going to college, or have a kid in high school, I wrote how you’re probably going to waste $200K on your education.
+If you are considering going to college, or have a kid, I wrote how you’re probably going to waste $200K on your education.
 But also, how not to waste that money.

 If you’re curious about how America will radically change over the next 5-10 years, I wrote about the rise of the robot chauffeurs.
 Or as most call them, autonomous vehicles.
 I spent weeks researching it, and can’t tell you how many times my mind was blown.